 UPPER PENINSULA, Mich.
 (WLUC) - COVID-19 coronavirus cases are still increasing in Michigan, though many recoveries have been reported.

-As of Saturday, May 23, cases in Michigan were up to 54,365 an increase of 432 new cases over Friday's numbers.
-The death rate in Michigan is at 5,223 total, with 65** new deaths in the last 24 hours.
+As of Friday, May 21, cases in Michigan were up to 53,913 an increase of 403 new cases over Thursday's numbers.
+The death rate in Michigan is at 5,158 total, with 29 new deaths in the last 24 hours.

-There were no new COVID-19 cases reported in the Upper Peninsula on Saturday.
-U.P. case numbers are at 108, including two Michigan Department of Corrections cases.
+In the Upper Peninsula, case numbers are at 108, including two Michigan Department of Corrections cases.
 There have also been 15 deaths reported.

 For more information on U.P. cases, click here.